If you are reading this… you have kids.

 Truly.

-They wear their hearts on their sleeves… and can have a hard time expressing themselves.
+They wear their hearts on their sleeves… and have difficulty expressing themselves.

-Case in point… the temper tantrum, which is typically them just not knowing how to process a feeling or desire (ie… being tired, hungry or frustrated).
+Case in point… the temper tantrum, which is typically caused by a person not knowing how to process a feeling or desire (e.g.… being tired, hungry, or frustrated).

 Believe it or not, they like to help at this age.